Fixed points for group actions on 2-dimensional affine buildings: Proof of the main theorem

 As in~\cite[Section 6.8]{Rousseau}, we define an \emph{automorphism} of $X$ to be an isometry of $X$ which maps facets to facets and apartments to apartments.
 We use this definition rather than the notion of automorphism from~\cite[Definition 2.5]{Parreau_immeubles}, since by~\cite[Proposition 2.5]{Parreau_immeubles} the latter is necessarily type-preserving, and we do not wish to impose this restriction.

 Now let $G$ be a finitely generated group of automorphisms of $X$ such that every element of $G$ fixes a point of~$X$.
-In Section~\ref{sec:distance} we prove a result concerning distances between closed convex subsets of $X$, and we make use of the panel tree to apply it to fixed point sets of finitely generated subgroups of $G$.
-To prove that $G$ fixes a point of $X$, we next establish several reductions, in Section~\ref{sec:reductions}.
-Then in Section~\ref{sec:vertices}, assuming $G$ has two proper finitely generated subgroups whose fixed point sets are nonempty and disjoint, we construct an element $g \in G$, a sequence of points in $X$, a sequence of apartments in~$X$ and a point in the boundary of~$X$.
-In Sections~\ref{sec:busemann} and~\ref{sec:end} we show, using these constructions and Busemann functions, that $g$ has an unbounded orbit in $X$, hence $g$ must be hyperbolic, a contradiction.
-As explained in Section~\ref{sec:vertices}, combining this with an induction completes the proof of Theorem~\ref{thm:main}.
+In Section~\ref{sec:distance} we prove a result, Corollary~\ref{distance}, concerning the realisation of distances between fixed point sets of finitely generated subgroups of $G$.
+We next establish several reductions, in Section~\ref{sec:reductions}.
+Then in Section~\ref{sec:constructions}, assuming $G$ has two proper finitely generated subgroups whose fixed point sets are nonempty and disjoint, we construct an element $g \in G$, a sequence of points $\{ a_i \}$ in $X$ with $a_{2k} = g^k a_1$ for all $k \geq 1$, and a point $\xi$ in $\partial X$, the visual boundary of~$X$.
+In Sections~\ref{sec:busemann} and~\ref{sec:end} we show, using these constructions and Busemann functions, that the sequence $\{ a_i \}$ is unbounded, hence $g$ must be hyperbolic, a contradiction.
+As explained in Section~\ref{sec:constructions}, combining this with an induction completes the proof of Theorem~\ref{thm:main}.